What I should know after applying to live on campus

 - If pop-up blockers are enabled, you must act to DISABLE them before beginning the process.

 - Be sure to take a photo or print the confirmation page with your assignment details.

 - To prepare yourself for self-assignment you should have several options or assignment locations in mind in case your first choice is not available.

-- If you have a requested roommate, you and that individual will need to be in the same room or on the phone to communicate your self-assignment preferences and verify that you have both selected the identical building and room number in order to insure the roommate match..
+- If you have a requested roommate, you and that individual should be in the same room or on the phone to communicate your self-assignment preferences and verify that you have both selected the identical building and room number in order to ensure the roommate match.